Jkker/aittt/README.md

 ---
 ```

-### MDX Format
+## MDX Format

 [MDX](https://mdxjs.com/) allows you to use JSX in your markdown content.
 You can import components, such as interactive charts or alerts, and embed them within your content.
-This makes writing long-form content with components a blast. 🚀
+This makes writing long-form content with components a blast.

+# Development

+## Framework

+This site is built with [NextJS](https://nextjs.org/) to leverage the power of SSG for MDX rendering.

+## Deployment

+This project is currently deployed with Vercel at [aittt.vercel.app](https://aittt.vercel.app/).
+A push event to this repository will automatically trigger the build and deployment pipeline.
+This process usually takes 1-2 minutes.

 ## Extend / Customize